 Lindsey: What does Bai Lin Gong Fu taste like?

 Jennifer: It tastes quite unlike commercial black teas, which are usually processed in a method known as Crush, Tear and Curl (CTC tea) to produce heavy, tannic flavors.
 CTC teas make up about 95 percent of the black tea produced in the world.
-They undergo a rapid and intense oxidation whereby the fresh leaves can be processed into finished black tea within an hour or so.
+They undergo rapid and intense oxidation whereby the fresh leaves can be processed into finished black tea within an hour or so.
 Traditional Chinese black teas like Bai Lin Gong Fu are oxidized slowly to create more complex and subtle flavors.

-Bai Lin Gong Fu tea is skillfully handmade and the taste and liquor reflect the delicate, artisan skills involved in production.
+Bai Lin Gong Fu tea is skillfully handmade and the taste and liquor reflect the delicate, artisan skills involved in the production.
 It tastes sweet, smooth and toasty, with notes of caramel and cream.
 The flavor is sweet, rich and satisfying.
 It is a great pick me up in the morning or afternoon, it is very easy and forgiving to brew, and it can even be taken with milk.

 Lindsey: Where does the name “Bai Lin Gong Fu” come from?